Velocidex/velociraptor-web/content/blog/medium/2020-03-29-velociraptors-acl-model-7f497575daee.md

 We have previously shown how Velociraptor can be accessed through the API.
 The Velociraptor API is very simple — it simply offers a single gRPC method called **Query** which allows clients to run arbitrary VQL queries on the server.

 Previously there was no access controls on the VQL issue by the API client, so an API client could run any VQL queries.
-Typically API clients are used to automate post processing of hunts and flow and so they rarely need more sophisticated permissions.
+Typically API clients are used to automate post processing of hunts and flows and so they rarely need more sophisticated permissions.

 It is now possible (even required) to limit the access of API clients by assigning them specific permissions depending on the queries they typically need to run.